How Embedded Analytics Help Businesses Drive Adoption and Growth

 # Quick time to value- Traditional business intelligence looks at information monthly or weekly, and sometimes even daily.
 Embedded analytics companies not only enables to improve; it provides the insights needed to ensure better customer-focused initiatives.
 It also provides support for more effective customer service and overall operational efficiencies, leading to an obvious value associated with analytics adoption.

-One of the enterprises we serve was facing low user adoption on their Qlik Platform.
+One real-time use case for us was when our client was facing low user adoption on their Qlik Platform.
 Managers and CXO's didn’t have time to open/access their dashboards for their day to day use to take stock of the business operations.
-Our ready-to-use custom development portal - Accio Qlik, helped them a lot, as its biggest consumer was their sales team.
+Our ready-to-use custom development portal - Accio Qlik- developed by Polestar Solutions, helped them integrate Qlik on their desktop just like a sticky note with custom dashboarding.
 They have integrated Accio in their CRM and they have started getting the analysis resulting in higher adoption in the next six months.

-It includes – incentives, targets, actuals, what are the key accounts to focus on, where would they end up if they go with that velocity and more.
+It includes – incentives, targets, actuals, what are the key accounts to focus on, where would they end up if they go with that velocity and more, that too without having to toggle between applications.
 So, from here they’ve got the actual value which was truly high.

 Therefore, finding a meaningful way to manage the data has become a necessity, especially when it’s data that can help your organization or partners succeed.
 Embedded analytics improves user experience while increasing end-user adoption and growing revenue.